smileyouds/learngit/readme.txt

-This is a simple practise!!
+this is a simple practise!!
 hello world!
 GPL
+create a new branch is quick